maidsafe/rfcs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Rust repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the repo.
 Being 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging